1.6. Characters#

 We store an integer 365 in a variable x, then convert it to character and store it in another variable c.
 Using an enquirer function type()

-, we check the type of the variables.
+, we can check the type of the variables.
 Notice that printout of x and c are identical but their type is different.

 x = 365